Jahia/jahia-loganalyzer/README.md

     log:tail (ctrl-c to stop watching the logs)

+You can also check which log analysis tasks are currently running by using the command :

+    loganalyzer:list

 Once you are done with the Log Analyzer, you can simply exit using :

     shutdown